AssetOrbit

 Regularly investing a fixed amount in mutual funds.

-Pros: Rupee cost averaging, disciplined investment.
+Pros: rupee cost averaging and disciplined investment.

 Cons: Market-dependent, returns not guaranteed.